Nick Maton Player Props: Tigers vs. Orioles

 Nick Maton At The Plate

-- Maton has two doubles, four home runs and 10 walks while hitting .141.
+- Maton is hitting .135 with two doubles, four home runs and 12 walks.

-- In eight of 22 games this year (36.4%), Maton has reached safely via hit, and that includes multiple hits twice.
+- Maton has gotten a hit in eight of 23 games this season (34.8%), with multiple hits twice.

-- Looking at the 22 games he has played this season, he's homered in four of them (18.2%), and in 5% of his trips to the plate.
+- Looking at the 23 games he has played this year, he's homered in four of them (17.4%), and in 4.7% of his trips to the dish.

-- In 27.3% of his games this year, Maton has notched at least one RBI.
-In three of those games (13.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Maton has driven in a run in seven games this season (30.4%), including three games with more than one RBI (13.0%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored a run in eight of 22 games so far this season.
+- He has scored a run in nine of 23 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.